Legal guidance,

 8. Disclaimer

-The RISE Online Law Clinic provides general legal information and guidance only.
-This does not constitute formal legal representation, nor does it establish an attorney client relationship between you and any volunteer, law student, RISE Against Domestic Violence SA (NPC), or Students for Law and Social Justice (SLSJ).
+The Rise Online Law Clinic provides general legal information and guidance only.
+This does not constitute formal legal representation, nor does it establish an attorney client relationship between you and any volunteer, law student, Rise Against Domestic Violence SA (NPC), or Students for Law and Social Justice (SLSJ).

 All advice offered is based solely on the information you provide during your session.
 You are responsible for verifying any information, seeking independent legal advice where necessary, and making your own informed decisions regarding your legal matters.

-RISE Against Domestic Violence SA, SLSJ, all participating legal volunteers, attorneys, advocates, and law students accept no liability whatsoever for any actions taken, decisions made, or outcomes arising from the guidance provided during clinic sessions.
+Rise Against Domestic Violence SA, SLSJ, all participating legal volunteers, attorneys, advocates, and law students accept no liability whatsoever for any actions taken, decisions made, or outcomes arising from the guidance provided during clinic sessions.

 By booking and attending a consultation, you acknowledge that you understand and accept full responsibility for any decisions you make based on the information provided.